 Hours of daylight

-Scotland extends over high latitudes – higher than most people who live elsewhere in the world have experienced.
-Most of Scotland’s Great Trails are in the range 55° to 58° N (and Scotland extends to 61°N at the north of Shetland, similar to Anchorage, Alaska).
-Visitors should be prepared for how widely the hours of daylight vary from month to month.
-In late June, there may be as much as 17-19 hours of daylight, whereas in late December, there could be as little as 5-7 hours.
+Scotland extends over high latitudes – higher than most visitors will have experienced.
+Nearly all of Scotland’s Great Trails are in the range 55° to 58° N (and Scotland extends to 61°N at the north of Shetland, which is similar to Anchorage, Alaska).
+Be prepared for very wide variations in the hours of daylight from month to month.
+The range is from as many as 17-19 hours of daylight in late June to as few as 5-7 hours in late December.
+For specific timings on dates up to 20 years ahead, visit this UK website: scroll down for a list of Scottish locations.

 Running short of daylight can take you into real danger if you are unprepared.
 Between late September and late March, aim to set out at first light and always check the time of sunset before you go.
-Plan realistically what distance you can expect to cover in a short day, and always carry a headtorch in case, for whatever reason, it takes longer.
+Plan realistically what distance you can expect to cover in a short day, and always carry a headtorch in case for any reason it takes longer.

 Weather and waterproofs

 The weather in Scotland is unpredictable year-round.
-It can be cloudy and windy at any time, the sun may shine, rain, hail or sleet may fall – or all of these may happen within half an hour.
+It can be cloudy and windy at any time, the sun may shine, rain, hail or sleet may fall – and all of these may happen within half an hour.
 Be prepared for anything, and often you will get a pleasant surprise.
-Check a weather forecast before deciding what to carry with you each day: click here for the Met Office.
+Visit the Met Office for a weather forecast before deciding what to carry with you each day.

 It is vital not only to carry a waterproof top layer, but also to know that you can rely on it.
 Long before a multi-day expedition, test your waterproofs so you have time to reproof or replace.
 It can be surprisingly difficult to find a suitable shop once you have set off.
 Be sure to take a waterproof cover for your rucksack.